 - take reasonable precautions to discover and avoid fraud and determine the authenticity of the document (some case law suggest making inquiries as to whether the grantor is alive, if they had ever revoked the power of attorney, or if they were mentally competent when the power of at attorney was signed);

 If the grantor is deceased, the Power of Attorney document is no longer valid and the attorney loses their ability to manage the assets of the grantor and to give instructions to third parties using the document.

 SUMMARY OF TYPES OF POWERS OF ATTORNEY

-A Continuing Power of Attorney for Property is a legal document which gives someone else the legal authority to make decisions about your finances.
+A Continuing Power of Attorney for Property is a legal document that gives someone else the legal authority to make decisions about your finances.
 Using the document, the attorney may be able to manage your property and make decisions including: